ravigithub19/ravigithub19/README.md

 <h2 align="center">Hello there!
 Ravi Sharma here! 👋🤓</h2>
 <p align="center">I'm a Frontend Developer, Graphic Designer, UI/UX Designer and Coffee Lover.
 I'm also currently doing my B.Tech in CSE while working on many other projects too.
-I currently passionate about ReactJs, Progressive Web Apps and designing Web Interfaces.
+I am currently passionate about ReactJs, Progressive Web Apps, creating digital strategies products and services for companies and startups.
-When I'm not developing and building things, you can find me on Youtube learning, Photography, watching web series, daydreaming actionpacked dreams.
-But most of my days are spent working on projects and learning new skills.</p>
+In my free time, I like to capture photographs of the serene beauty of nature.
+I highly value the balance between work and personal life.
+My interest includes travelling, exploring and capturing the moment.
+When I am not working, you will find me indulged in playing badminton, movies and friends.
+I love meeting new people and learning new things.
+Love to be the version of myself!</p>

 ### 📫 Where to find me
 - [Facebook](http://facebook.com/profile.php?id=100005406161244) 😏